Cathie Pilkington: Working from Home

-New sculptural works created especially for the show include a series of ‘Pietas’ which both engage and subvert the traditional artistic treatment of fundamental human themes.
-By combining the languages of toys and comics with classical sculpture and surrealism, Pilkington’s re-imagined versions of the religious scene disrupt the viewer’s contemplation of the sculptural object with jarring details.
+New sculptural works created especially for the show included a series of ‘Pietas’ which both engage and subvert the traditional artistic treatment of fundamental human themes.
+By combining the languages of toys and comics with classical sculpture and surrealism, Pilkington’s re-imagined versions of the religious scene disrupted the viewer’s contemplation of the sculptural object with jarring details.
 Good-Bed-Bad-Bed is a sculptural occupation of the gallery’s Hepplewhite four poster bed, featuring new quilted and painted covers, drapes and valances that create an engaging site for a formal and metaphysical scene.

-Working from Home is the latest situated project by the artist that follows on from her recent residency at Dorich House, The Life Rooms at Brighton Festival 2017 and the Royal Academy Schools’ Life Rooms 2017.
+Working from Home was the latest situated project by the artist that follows on from her recent residency at Dorich House, The Life Rooms at Brighton Festival 2017 and the Royal Academy Schools’ Life Rooms 2017.

 I am convinced that work made on an intimate scale, involving the viewer in close proximity has as much power to deal with the big subjects as any macho museum scale art.